barrett203/CapstoneStudy_GoogleAnalytics/README.md

 ```
 ![Summary Statistics](https://github.com/barrett203/CapstoneStudy_GoogleAnalytics/blob/main/Summary%20statistics.png "Summary Statistics")

-The average user weighs 72.04 kg, has a BMI of 25.19, and spent the most time doing light activities.
+The average user weighs 72.04 kg, has a BMI of 25.19, has a heart rate of 77.33 BPM and spent the most time doing light activities.
 On average, they also slept 6.9 hours, took 7638 steps, and traveled 5.49 km per day.

 ```
 # What's the relationship between minutes asleep and sedentary minutes?